-- 1. Precertification required. - 2.
-Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
-The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate. - 3.
+- 1. Precertification required. - Marymount and Mercy employees are subject to family planning exclusions including abortion, vasectomy, contraceptive implants, Depo Provera, IUD, tubal ligation, and oral contraceptives, except if clinically appropriate. - 3.
 The Outpatient coverage for the Behavioral Health Benefit Program includes any outpatient services provided by a behavioral health practitioner for chronic pain management, sleep disorder, aftercare groups for substance abuse, and/or pre and post gastric surgery visits.
 There is no coverage for school meetings by outpatient behavioral health practitioners.